 To define opportunities, go to Volunteers > Manage Projects, find the project, and choose Define volunteer opportunities.

-"Volunteering opportunites" were formerly called "volunteering needs" and some of the old language still persists within the CiviVolunteer codebase and documentation.
+"Volunteering opportunities" were formerly called "volunteering needs" and some of the old language still persists within the CiviVolunteer codebase and documentation.

 Characteristics of a volunteering opportunity¶